 - 26.1.
-The Rural Church Schools Academy Trust (RCSAT) actively seeks to raise awareness of and prevent all forms of peer-on-peer abuse by: - 26.1.1.
+The Rural Church Schools Academy Trust (RCSAT) actively seeks to raise awareness of and prevent all forms of Child-on-Child abuse by: - 26.1.1.
 Educating all Directors, Governors, Senior Leadership Team, staff and volunteers, pupils, and parents about this issue.
-This will include training all Directors, Governors, Senior Leadership Team, staff and volunteers on the nature, prevalence and effect of peer-on-peer abuse, and how to prevent, identify and respond to it.
-This shall include: - Contextual Safeguarding; - The identification and classification of specific behaviours; - The importance of taking seriously all forms of peer-on-peer abuse (no matter how low level they may appear) and ensuring that no form of peer-on-peer abuse is ever dismissed as hørseplay or teasing - 26.1.2.
-Educating children about the nature and prevalence of peer-on-peer abuse via PSHE and the wider curriculum by ensuring that: - Pupils are frequently told what to do if they witness or experience such abuse, the effect that it can have on those who experience it and the possible reasons for it, including vulnerability of those who inflict such abuse. - They are regularly informed about the School's approach to such issues, including its zerotolerance policy towards all forms of peer-on-peer abuse. - 26.1.3.
-Engaging parents on this issue by: - Talking about it with parents, both in groups and one to one; - Asking parents what they perceive to be the risks facing their child and how they would like to see the School address those risks;
+This will include training all Directors, Governors, Senior Leadership Team, staff and volunteers on the nature, prevalence and effect of Child-on-Child abuse, and how to prevent, identify and respond to it.
+This shall include: - Contextual Safeguarding; - The identification and classification of specific behaviours; - The importance of taking seriously all forms of Child-on-Child abuse (no matter how low level they may appear) and ensuring that no form of Child-on-Child abuse is ever dismissed as horseplay or teasing - 26.1.2.
+Educating children about the nature and prevalence of Child-on-Child abuse via PSHE and the wider curriculum by ensuring that: